fabquenneville/MediaCurator/docsource/source/_build/html/_sources/usage/warnings.rst.txt

 All these commands can have valuable use but are irrecoverable if done unintended.

-Again, please run a few dry runs until you are acquainted with MediaCurator.
+Again, please try a few dry runs without -del until you are acquainted with MediaCurator.